fluxcd/website/content/en/docs/guides/mozilla-sops.md

+---
-# Manage Kubernetes secrets with Mozilla SOPS
+title: "Manage Kubernetes secrets with Mozilla SOPS"
+linkTitle: "Mozilla SOPS"
+weight: 70
+---

 In order to store secrets safely in a public or private Git repository, you can use Mozilla's [SOPS](https://github.com/mozilla/sops) CLI to encrypt